MAli-Farooq/Prompt-Guided-Diffusion-Inpainting-for-License-Plate-Degradation/readme.md

 | Types of Degradations | Dust, Blur, Occlusion, Lighting |

 👉 The dataset is available under the folder [`dataset/`](dataset/)
-(You can update with actual download links once uploaded to GitHub or Zenodo).

 ---